aherbert/gdsc-smlm/docs/installation.rst

 All the plugins will appear under the ``Plugins > GDSC SMLM`` menu.

-.. index:: install using imagej version 1
+.. index:: !
+Install using ImageJ version 1

 Install using ImageJ version 1
 ------------------------------